Ford recalls 2013 Fusion in U.S. market again

-Dec 7 Ford Motor Co is recalling 19,106 2013 Fusion sedans in the United States to replace faulty headlamps, federal safety officials said on Friday.
+Ford Motor Co (F.N) is recalling 19,106 2013 Fusion sedans in the United States to replace faulty headlamps, federal safety officials said on Friday.

 It is the second recall for the redesigned 2013 Fusion, which went on sale in the U.S. market in late September and is considered one of the company's most crucial new products.